 Meanwhile, erosion by the sea is relentless.
 The pictures are of the track leading to Withow from Cliff Road, off Hornsea Road, Skipsea.
 Taken on 5th August 2011, 30th April 2012, and 26th May 2013, they depict cliff recession over a period of 22 months.

-(In the first picture, a base can be seen.
+(On the left of the first picture, a concrete base can be seen.
 Some satellite imagery shows the cliff top community still situated on the seaward side of the track.)

 Further along, the path is lost completely [30/04/12].

 A route along the cliff top is not only physically denied but officially, too [02/06/13].

 Alternative access to the Withow site is possible by walking the Withow Dyke, part of which is shown here, from Mr Moo’s

 ice cream parlour on the B1242 road [30/04/12].

 Skipsea Withow site from low water mark.
 The yellow thread at the left of the picture is a dangling drainage pipe (close-up

 ).
 There is a small tent pitched on the stony heaped beach under the southern exposure.
 Surface level of the mere may have been about five or six metres above the present beach [15/07/12] (enlargement

 Close-up of southern exposure [16/04/12].